Find Trade Colleges

 The states with the most job growth for Security Guard are Utah, Washington, and Tennessee.
 Watch out if you plan on working in Maine, Connecticut, or Wisconsin.
 These states have the worst job growth for this type of profession.

-Salary for a Security Guard
+What is the Average Salary of a Security Guard

-The average yearly salary of a Security Guard ranges between $20,290 and $49,650.
+The salary for Security Guards ranges between about $20,290 and $49,650 a year.

 undefined